marcosRoos/school-exam-2022-agile-library/README.md

 ## Links

-I used `target="_blank"` but it did not work, so you must manually open the links below in a new tab.
+`target="_blank"` does not work on github, so you must manually open the links below in a new tab.

 ### Important : Sometimes heroku may get slower, and you may need to refresh the page or take an action to see updates.